apache/activemq-artemis/docs/user-manual/en/examples.md

 Divert
 ------

-Apache ActiveMQ diverts allow messages to be transparently "diverted" or copied from one address to another with just some simple configuration defined on the server side.
+Apache ActiveMQ Artemis diverts allow messages to be transparently "diverted" or copied from one address to another with just some simple configuration defined on the server side.